Table of Contents

 Rolling Thunder Hear My Cry (Mildred D. Taylor): Another modern classic that could only be written in America.
 The other side of the coin of to Kill a Mockingbird.
 A heartbreaking tail of struggle and persistence.

 Science Fiction and Similar Fiction

-The Forever War: Sci Fi Book.
+The Forever War (Joe Haldeman): Legendary classic Sci Fi Book.
 Legendary excellent ideas including regeneration and the origins of the Mjonir armor from Halo.
 Written as a critic of the Vietnam War one of the first forever wars that unfortanetly still exist today.

-The Moon is a Harsh Mistress (Arthur Clarke): Excellent idea of AI sentience and the hard life on an extra-planetary colony.
+The Moon is a Harsh Mistress (Robert A. Heinlein): Excellent idea of AI sentience and the hard life on an extra-planetary colony.
 Also the power struggle between a major power (Earth) and her colonies (Moon).
 Just drop rocks on them.

 Artemis (Andy Weir): An interesting heist store set on a colony on the moon with a very interesting object to steal and political intrigue

 Red Rising, Golden Son, Morning Star (Pierce Brown): An excellent dystopian scifi book trilogy that chronicles the human race centuries in the future.
 It is a dystopia for the lower classes but a utopia for the higher ones.
 A trump era book that also incorporates how to become more egalitarian and keep order.
 Interestingly interested in how to transition rather than just revolt.
 Also a very compelling series hard to put down.